peanutbutterandcrackers/tuxtype-make-wordlist/README.md

 **Then tuxtype-make-wordlist's makeWordList.sh is the right script for you!!!**

 ## Scripts, how do they work?
+* First, go to the directory where you've downloaded this script.
+* Right click anywhere, and click *open in terminal*.
-You just call the script like so (in the terminal):
+* In the terminal, call the script like so:
 ```shellscript
 $ bash makeWordList.sh asdf # make sure you are in the same directory as the script
 ```
 Instead of 'asdf', just enter the keys that you have learned.

 The script will go through the file */usr/share/dict/words* and *egrep* all the words made from only the selected letters and create a word list file (the level file) out of it, and will copy that to *~/.tuxtype/words*.